 In this paper, the seismic behavior of dual structural systems in forms of steel moment-resisting frames accompanied with reinforced concrete shear walls and steel moment-resisting frames accompanied with concentrically braced frames, have been studied.
 The nonlinear behavior of the mentioned structural systems has been evaluated as, in earthquakes, structures usually enter into an inelastic behavior stage and, hence, the applied energy to the structures will be dissipated.
 As a result, some parameters such as ductility factor of structure (μ), over-strength factor (Rs) and response modification factor (R) for the mentioned structures have been under assessment.
 To achieve these objectives,...

-An investigation on the effect of cement and silica fume on properties of self-compacting concrete, Article Proceedings of the 13th East Asia-Pacific Conference on Structural Engineering and Construction, EASEC 2013 ; September , 2013 ; Atashnama, A ; Panahi, M ; Gharebaghi, R ; Mahlouji, J ; Sharif University of Technology
+Article Proceedings of the 13th East Asia-Pacific Conference on Structural Engineering and Construction, EASEC 2013 ; September , 2013 ; Atashnama, A ; Panahi, M ; Gharebaghi, R ; Mahlouji, J ; Sharif University of Technology

 Hokkaido University collection of Scholarly Academic Papers, HUSCAP 2013